-What are the chances of obtaining a job in their field of study in less than 6 months after graduation?
+What are the chances of obtaining a job in their field of study in less than six months after graduation?

 What will be the starting salary after graduation?

-Why is the UK Education so successful in providing good career preparation?
+Why is the UK Education so successful in providing excellent career preparation?

 Focus on skill development

-However, as Human Resources professionals often point out, it is not only the hard skills that make for a successful career in a certain domain, but also the soft skills, which play a major role in a candidate’s success right from the interview.
-Here’s where UK Universities excel: in fostering skills that are broadly applicable across job titles and industries, such as communication skills, team working skills, presentation skills, management and leadership skills, perseverance, stress-management, self-confidence, good time management.
-Just like salt is an essential ingredient for a dish to be tasty, regardless of the recipe, soft skills make the difference between being hired or not and being successful or not in a certain job.
+However, as Human Resources professionals often point out, it is not only the hard skills that make for a successful career in a specific domain but also the soft skills, which play a significant role in a candidate’s success right from the interview.
+Here’s where UK Universities excel: in fostering skills that are broadly applicable across job titles and industries, such as communication skills, team working skills, presentation skills, management and leadership skills, perseverance, stress-management, self-confidence, proper time management.
+Just like salt is an essential ingredient for a dish to be tasty, regardless of the recipe, soft skills make the difference between being hired or not and being successful or not in a specific job.

-- lots of individual study (which allows the student to self-organise and learn how to manage the time in an efficient way).
+lots of individual studies (which allows the student to self-organise and learn how to manage the time efficiently).

 Strong links with business and industry

-Most British universities have strong links with industry and the business world which enable students to gain an insight into the requirements of the real work environment.
+Most British universities have strong ties with industry and the business world, which enable students to gain an insight into the requirements of the real work environment.

 Called either “sandwich year” or “industry placement”, many degrees in British Universities combine courses with a one-year work experience which usually takes place between year two and year 3 of study.
 During the sandwich/ placement year during which students gain practical work experience in a company, solving real problems while applying the knowledge they learned at the university into practice.
 Graduating with a one-year work experience puts a lot of value on a student’s CV, increasing the chances of obtaining a job soon after graduation.